-Low vacancy rates and inventory, rising rents signal tight rental market in most of state.
+Low inventory and low vacancy rates signal continuing tight rental market in most of NH

-NHHFA’s annual survey, conducted by the University of New Hampshire Survey Center, polled the owners and managers of more than 23,000 unsubsidized (market rate) rental housing units around the state (15% of the total number of units).
-The survey found that the statewide median gross rent of $1,296 (including utilities) for two-bedroom units has increased nearly 19% in the past five years, and that for the fifth year in a row rents have increased.
+The 2019 survey, conducted by the University of New Hampshire Survey Center, polled the owners and managers of more than 23,000 unsubsidized (market rate) rental housing units around the state (15% of the total number of units).
+It found that for the sixth year in a row, rents have increased.
+The survey also found that the statewide median gross rent of $1,347 (including utilities) for two-bedroom units has increased over 20% in the past five years.

-Meanwhile, New Hampshire’s vacancy rate stands at 1.96% for two-bedroom units.
-In comparison, the U.S. vacancy rate is 7% and in the Northeast it is 5.1%.
+New Hampshire’s vacancy rate stands at less than 1% for two-bedroom units.
+In comparison, the U.S. vacancy rate is 7% and in the Northeast it is 5%.
 (A vacancy rate of 4% to 5% is considered a balanced market for supply and demand.)
-The availability of units in our southern tier counties (Hillsborough, Merrimack, Rockingham and Strafford), as well as in the Upper Valley’s Hanover / Lebanon area, is especially low.
+The overall availability of units statewide is extremely low.

 About New Hampshire Housing

-As a self-supporting public benefit corporation, New Hampshire Housing Finance Authority promotes, finances and supports affordable housing.
-The Authority operates a number of rental and homeownership programs designed to assist low- and moderate-income persons with obtaining affordable housing.
-Since its inception, New Hampshire Housing has helped more than 45,000 families purchase their own homes and has been instrumental in financing the creation of more than 14,500 multi-family housing units.
+As a self-supporting public corporation, New Hampshire Housing Finance Authority promotes, finances and supports affordable housing.
+NHHFA operates a number of rental and homeownership programs designed to assist low- and moderate-income persons with obtaining affordable housing.
+Since its inception, NHHFA has helped more than 45,000 families purchase their own homes and has been instrumental in financing the creation of almost 15,000 multi-family housing units.